 Once the dough is kneaded, just transfer it to a lightly-oiled bowl and cover with a few towels and keep away from a draft for about 1 hour.
 Perfect time to go get the kids from the bus!

 After an hour, take the dough and turn it onto an oiled surface and shape it into a loaf.
 This shouldn’t take more than 1-2 seconds because at this point the dough is very pliable.
-Then place it into a pan – please excuse the aluminum foil on my bread pan.
-I desperately need a new one.
-Like this one here.
-I tried to use a silicone bread pan and my bread looked obese.
-Seriously.
+I like using metal pans – I tried to use a silicone bread pan and my bread was super wide.
 It still tasted awesome though!